 Hardwood Floor Installation: When to Repair and When to Replace

-Wood floors are durable and can withstand plenty of use and abuse before they require replacement.
+A good hardwood floor installation is very durable and can withstand plenty of use and abuse before they require replacement.
 With proper care and timely repairs, they can easily last 50 years and sometimes even longer.
-So, where exactly lies that fine line between shopping for new hardwood flooring and salvaging the old one?
+So where exactly lies that fine line between shopping for new hardwood flooring and salvaging the old one?

 The first indicator is the scope of the damage.
-Hardwood floor refinishing will definitely do if it’s only your regular tear and wear.
-Keep in mind, though, that this can be done only a limited number of times, usually up to ten; it all depends on the type and condition of the wood.
-If your home sports engineered hardwood flooring, then you can do refinishing once, as the hardwood constitutes only the thin topmost layer of the whole board.
+If it’s only your regular tear and wear, then hardwood floor refinishing will definitely do.
+Keep in mind, though, that this can be done only limited number of times, usually up to ten; it all depends on the type and condition of the wood.
+If your home sports engineered hardwood flooring, then you can do refinishing once, as the hardwood constitutes only thin topmost layer of the whole board.
 Another situation when repair makes a viable option is with actual damage limited to a small fraction of the floor.

 Hardwood floor installation – when your floor is beyond all repair

 However, there are some circumstances when no amount of fixing will help.
-Flooding is one of them, as it results in buckling and warping hardwood floors.
-If only part of the floor seems to be affected by water damage, you may consider repairing it.
-Keep in mind, though, that it’s not solely an esthetic problem, and even the areas that look good might sustain serious structural damage.
+Flooding is definitely one of them as it results in buckling and warping of hardwood floors.
+If only part of the floor seems to be affected by water damage, then you may consider repairing it.
+Remember, though, that it’s not solely an esthetic problem, and even the areas that look good might sustain severe structural damage.
 Another situation that calls for hardwood floor replacement is mold.
-If the problem runs too deep, and the subfloor layer requires removal, then you want to shop for new flooring.
+If the problem runs too deep and subfloor layer requires removal, then you want to shop for new flooring.